DETAILED MENU

 Dispenza - You are the placebo

-Dr. Joe Dispenza addresses topics such as visualization, meditation, the
+Dr. Joe Dispenza discusses topics such as visualisation, meditation, the

 law of attraction, applications of quantum physics in personal evolution;

 and he does so through the lens of neuroscience.
-He tells us about the
+He talks about the plasticity

-plasticity of the brain, our ability to create or remove neuronal connections,
+of the brain, our ability to create or remove neuronal connections, our

-between our cells, our body and our thoughts and emotions, and - the most
+between our cells, our body and our thoughts and emotions.
+Most importantly,

-important aspect: the interest in better managing these thoughts and emotions,
+he discusses the importance of better managing these thoughts and emotions,

 in order to transform both our mind and our health.
 His book is full of

-examples, studies, experiences that illustrate his theories.
+examples, studies, experiments that illustrate his theories.
 In this book

-he brings the idea that we can reach health through our will and the ability
+he puts forward the idea that we can achieve health through our willpower

-to direct our thoughts and emotions by changing our beliefs, and use that
+and ability to direct our thoughts and emotions by changing our beliefs,

 - Your